Meet our Instructors and see where to find them.

 Lisa Fontaine-Rainen has been teaching gifted children in the public school system and working with homeschoolers for 15 years.
 She earned her MA in Gifted Education from William and Mary in 2001, and has been lucky to be able to work with these amazing young people ever since.
 Lisa relocated with her family to South Africa in 2014 and is excited about the opportunity to teach online.
 When she's not teaching she loves to read, play games, do puzzles, and experiment in the kitchen with her two year old.
 The two year old has been largely unscathed by this so far.

-Madeline Goodwin received her Bachelor of Science in environmental studies and biology from Southern Oregon University, graduating cum laude, and earned her Master of environmental studies from Evergreen State College with her thesis on Climate Change Education in the United States: An analysis of climate science inclusion in K-12 state science standards.
+Madeline Goodwin, Director of GHF Online Classes, received her Bachelor of Science in environmental studies and biology from Southern Oregon University, graduating cum laude, and earned her Master of Environmental Studies (policy track) from Evergreen State College with her thesis on Climate Change Education in the United States: An analysis of climate science inclusion in K-12 state science standards.
 She previously interned at the USFS Pacific Northwest Research Station and the Thurston Climate Action Team and volunteers for the WET Science Center in science education.
 Madeline began taking university classes at 13, enrolling full-time as a fifteen-year-old sophomore in the fall of 2011.
-She helped found Southern Oregon Climate Action Now, taught several classes about climate change at Grants Pass High School, and has provided testimony for the Washington state legislature on proposed climate mitigation legislation.
+She helped found Southern Oregon Climate Action Now, taught several classes about climate change at Grants Pass High School, and has provided testimony for the Washington state legislature on proposed climate mitigation legislation and the Oregon state legislature on early college entry programs.
 She loves teaching and mentoring homeschoolers and young college students, especially when she has the opportunity to share her passion for science with them.
-Madeline can be found on LinkedIn and Twitter.
+She serves as Legislative Chair for GHF and recently ran for City Council in Lacey, WA.
+You can learn more about Madeline here.
+Madeline can also be found on LinkedIn and Twitter.
 She blogs at EcoScienceGirl.